Riduidel/aadarchi-technology-detector/README.md

 ### Building the JAR

 Since we mainly use Camel Quarkus, the whole application can be built the usual maven way: `mvn install`

+### Data access

+Data is stored in a Zenika (the company I'm working in) Google Drive folder.
+Beside, a local remote is present in DVC to allow easy exploration.

+Everything is already configured in dvc.

+To start working, run

+* `dvc pull --remote zdrive` to have data copied into the local data folder
+* `dvc push --remote local-backup` to store data in the local backup folder (useful when moving data)

+Don't forget to run `dvc status` and associated `dvc add && dvc commit` when data gets modified.

 ### Developping new features